 During her career, Michelle took part in a Shakespeare for Primary Schools Project ‘As you like it’ led by Trouble Maker Theatre Company at Norden Farm, Maidenhead for several years.
 She consequently trained to teach ‘Shakespeare for Kids’.
 She also has a CPD certificate from Roehampton University in Personal, Social and Health Education, underpinning her interest and qualifications in emotional literacy and literature within the vast realms of wellbeing and emotional awareness.

 Michelle is a member of the National Association of Writers in Education.
 As well as running Ink Wing Academy, she also works as Writer in Residence for Arts Care in the Western Health & Social Care Trust (mainly within the area of Mental Health).
-She also freelances as a Creative Writing & Poetry facilitator for The Pushkin Trust, The Verbal's StoryTeller Programme and Community Arts Partnership's ‘Poetry in Motion’ for Schools.
+She also freelances as a Creative Writing & Poetry facilitator for The Pushkin Trust and Community Arts Partnership's ‘Poetry in Motion’ for Schools.
 This year, Michelle became an accredited Talk for Writing teacher trainer to officially bring what she believes is the best literacy training to schools in Northern Ireland.